DiamondCoder02/Lulu_Femboy/README.md

 The website, nsfw will be the most effected.
 I might split the bot into two, but that means...

 1. one part of the bot will be sfw only, while having all the features.
-2. second bot will have all the features but with nsfw.
+2. second bot will have mostly nsfw.
 A lot of nsfw :3

 The config/setting between the two bot will be shared, so it's easier to change from one bot to another if necessary.
 As a special feature if both bot is in one server, the two bot might talk with each other, but I will see how hard would it be to implement it.